shawn-wilkinson/agentalert/README.md

 √ Want to be able to log out

-- Want to receive a message from Agent Alert when I sign up confirming that the number was entered correctly

 √ Want to be able to add contacts

 √ Want to be able to remove contacts